drshahizan/learn-github/exercise/HPDP/adamochie/readme.md

 Farhan-->>Iqmal: How about you Iqmal?
 Farhan--x Zarena : I am good thanks!
 Farhan-x Iqmal: I am good thanks!
-Note right of Iqmal: Adam thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.
+Note right of Iqmal: Farhan thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.

 Farhan-->Zarena : Checking with Iqmal...
 Zarena->Iqmal: Yes...
 Farhan, how are you?